 The writer does mention art regularly throughout the Book of Tea and it’s clearly an extension of Teaism for him, being a cultural delight he held in the highest esteem.

 Nothing is more hallowing than the union of kindred spirits in art.
 At the moment of meeting, the art lover transcends himself.
 At once he is and is not.
 He catches a glimpse of Infinity, but words cannot voice his delight, for the eye has not tongue.
 Freed from the fetters of matter, his spirit moves in the rhythm of things.
 It is thus that art becomes akin to religion and ennobles mankind.
 It is this which makes a masterpiece something sacred.

-Whilst it’s tempting to correct Okakura with modern sensibilities (he/she, humankind etc.), his enthusiasm for art can’t be ignored.
-This can be extended to most forms of culture, I believe, whether it’s classic films, canonical literature, symphonies, paintings, or video games.
-He also laments, bearing in mind this was written at the start of the 20th century, the changes in social attitudes of his day and age – this isn’t some right winger banging on about “back in t’olden days”, however, as he does raise a solid point.
+Whilst it’s tempting to correct Okakura with modern sensibilities (he/she, humankind etc.), his enthusiasm for art is very endearing.
+He also laments, bearing in mind the age of his essay, the changes in social attitudes of his day and age – this isn’t some right-winger banging on about “back in t’olden days”, as he does raise a solid point.

 It is much to be regretted that so much of the apparent enthusiasm for art at the present day has no foundation in real feeling.
 In this democratic age of ours men clamour for what is popularly considered the best, regardless of their feelings.
 They want the costly, not the refined; the fashionable, not the beautiful.

 This would certainly go some way to explain the popularity of the horror story that is rap “music” here in 2017.
 For Okukara, his sights are also set rather firmly in the past.